varia-zioni/strgzr-app/README.md

 # strgzr-app

-React Native-based mobile application that uses GitHub's APIs to retrieve an user's list of repositories and relatives "Stargazer" (user that starred a repository)
+React Native-based mobile application that uses GitHub's APIs to retrieve an user's list of repositories and relatives "Stargazers" (users that starred a repository)

 ---
 ## Summary 📖